 M. William Futtersak, Ph.D.

 M. William Futtersak, Ph.D. is a licensed clinical psychologist who has dedicated a career to treating adults, children, and adolescents with a wide variety of individual, family, work, and school related difficulties.
-As a cognitive behaviorally trained therapist, Dr. Futtersak has focused his attention during the past several years on delivering creative and effective treatments for anxiety, panic, obsessive compulsive disorder, and stress related medical conditions.
+As a CBT trained therapist, Dr. Futtersak has focused his attention on delivering creative and effective treatments for anxiety, panic, obsessive compulsive disorder, and stress related medical conditions.

 Dr. Futtersak maintains particular interests in treating clients who suffer longstanding obsessive worry as well as clients with persistent obsessive and compulsive patterns.
-He also has special interests in treating social anxiety and agoraphobia, including helping those with driving problems and fears about airline travel.
+He also has special interests in treating social anxiety and agoraphobia, including helping those with driving problems and fears of flying.

 During the past few years, Dr. Futtersak has also become an avid proponent of Cardiac Stress Management as a means of improving heart healthiness for both male and female adults.
 Depression, anxiety, and high levels of stress are known to place individuals at increased risk for heart disease.
 So too, worry and a negative outlook may interfere with efforts to follow through with behavior changes important to improving health.
 Cardiac Stress Management is a behavioral health program that draws upon a variety of CBT based strategies and techniques to help clients with concerns about heart disease cope better and succeed in making important heart healthy lifestyle changes.
 In addition to the other treatment services he provides, Dr. Futtersak is pleased to offer Cardiac Stress Management to clients here at the Anxiety and OCD Treatment Center.